gabrielangelo/token_manager/README.md

 ## Conclusion

-Token Manager demonstrates effective resource management in distributed systems.
+Token Manager demonstrates acceptable resource management in distributed systems.
 Its design balances quick response times with reliable operation, creating a maintainable and testable solution for token handling.